-- understanding how fire behaves in your local environment; and - knowing the steps to take to prepare your home and property by developing your Bushfire Survival Plan.
+- understanding how fire behaves in your local environment; and - developing your bushfire survival plan and taking steps to prepare your home and property

-The CFA website (cfa.vic.gov.au) contains a wealth of information and resources to help you become fire ready including:
+The CFA website (www.cfa.vic.gov.au) contains a wealth of information and resources to help you become fire ready including:

-- everything you need to prepare your Bushfire Survival Plan - the complete Fire Ready Kit - online tools to assess and understand your level of bushfire risk - how to prepare your home and property to be fire ready - how to design and maintain your garden to reduce bushfire risk, and - · back up plans.
+- everything you need to prepare your bushfire survival plan; - the complete Fire Ready Kit; - online tools to assess and understand your level of bushfire risk; - how to prepare your home and property to be fire ready; - how to design and maintain your garden to reduce bushfire risk; and - how to prepare back up plans.

-In addition, the CFA provides a range of community bushfire safety information and advice programs such as:
+In addition, the CFA provide a range of community bushfire safety information and advice programs such as:

-- Fire Ready Victoria meetings and bushfire planning workshops, which cover how to prepare a Bushfire Survival Plan - Free Home Bushfire Advice Service, where Fire Safety Officers visit your home to assess and provide advice regarding your bushfire risk - Community Fireguard to help you and your neighbours prepare for bushfire - Victorian Bushfire Information Line and Fire Ready Smart Phone App, and - · online bushfire information sessions.
+- Fire Ready Victoria meetings and bushfire planning workshops, which cover how to prepare a bushfire survival plan; - Community Fireguard to help you and your neighbours prepare for bushfire; - Victorian Bushfire Information Line and Fire Ready Smart Phone App; and - online bushfire information sessions.

-You can access more information about all these programs and other CFA resources - including Landscaping For Bushfire (the companion publication to this booklet) - at the CFA website.
+You can access more information on these programs and other CFA resources, including Landscaping For Bushfire (the companion publication to this booklet), at the CFA website.